profdiggity/vibe-crap/README.md

 * **Open Redirect** — link rewired via unvalidated `next` parameter.
 * **Prototype Pollution** — naive parsing into object keys.

-All security demos are sandboxed and capped, they do not exfiltrate data.
+All demos are sandboxed and capped, they do not exfiltrate data.

 ---